Normal subgroups of diffeomorphism and homeomorphism groups of R^n and other open manifolds: Introduction

+{\bf Correction.} In the published version of this paper in {\it Ergodic Theory and Dynamical Systems} 31 (2011), pp. 1835-1847, the statements of Theorems \ref{mainthm} and \ref{nonordiff}, Corollary \ref{cornonor}, and the paragraph after Theorem \ref{mainthm} containing an application, were not correct in the case that the dimension is $n=1$, because the real line ${\mathbb R}$ has two ends.
+The corrected statements are given in this version.

-As an application, note that if $f$ is any orientation preserving diffeomorphism of ${\mathbb R}^n$ (of class $C^r$, $r\geq 0$) that does not have compact support---for example, any affine diffeomorphism that is not the identity---then every orientation preserving diffeomorphism can be expressed as a composition of conjugates in $A_0$ of $f$ and $f^{-1}$.
+As an application, note that if $f$ is any orientation preserving diffeomorphism of ${\mathbb R}^n$ (of class $C^r$, $r\geq 0$, with $n>1$) that does not have compact support---for example, any affine diffeomorphism that is not the identity---then every orientation preserving diffeomorphism can be expressed as a composition of conjugates in $A_0$ of $f$ and $f^{-1}$.
+When $n=1$, every orientation preserving diffeomorphism can be expressed as a composition of conjugates in $A$ of $f$ and $f^{-1}$.

 In the 1960's and early 1970's, algebraic properties of homeomorphism and diffeomorphism groups were studied extensively in work of Anderson \cite{And}, Epstein \cite{Eps}, Herman \cite{H}, Thurston \cite{Th}, and Mather \cite{Ma1, Ma2}, among others.
 The fundamental result is Mather's theorem \cite{Ma1, Ma2, B} that the group of $C^r$ diffeomorphisms of a smooth manifold $M$ isotopic to the identity by isotopies with compact support is a simple group, provided that $r\neq \dim(M)+1$.
 This theorem had been proven by Thurston \cite{Th} when $r=\infty$.
 (The case when $r=0$ is fairly easy, and the case when $r=\dim(M)+1$ remains open.)
 These results are based on Epstein's theorem \cite{Eps} that under certain very general hypotheses, the commutator subgroup of a group of homeomorphisms is simple.
 A survey of diffeomorphism groups can be found in Banyaga \cite{B} and some recent results appear in the Morita symposium \cite{P}.